-Both authors are big names into changing behavior and habits.
+Both authors are big names in changing behavior and habits.
 It seemed only fair then that I make a quick comparison for you.

-Tony Robbins is more precise and more action-oriented on changing habits.
+Tony Robbins is more precise and more action-oriented in changing habits.
 So I recommend you check his work such as Creating Lasting Change and Personal Power II to change your own habits.

 Just be advised Robbins often calls habits neuro-associations.

 I do leverage both though for Power University.

 The Power of Habit adds some theory around habits and neuro association which is very useful for your understanding.